Table of Contents

 - Like to flaunt a natural ‘no makeup’ yet beautiful look always

-- Have physical limitations like severe arthritis, cataract, etc.
+- Have physical limitations like severe arthritis, cataracts, etc.

 - Want to cover scars, vitiligo, cleft lips, etc.